klmcwhirter/explore_python/concurrent/README.md

 # Experiments on Performance of NoGIL Compile-time Option of python3.13t

-The `perfects.py` module finds [perfect numbers](https://mathworld.wolfram.com/PerfectNumber.html) from 1 up to and including some max_n value.
+The [`perfects.py`](./perfects.py) module finds [perfect numbers](https://mathworld.wolfram.com/PerfectNumber.html) from 1 up to and including some max_n value.

-This problem is suitable for testing concurrent executions models because:
+This problem is suitable for testing concurrent execution models because:

 * while there is a formula for predicting where they appear - a brute force method is used by `perfects.py`.
-This presents as a normalizing effect on the execution characteristics of the model being employed.
+This presents as a normalizing effect on the characteristics of the execution model being tested.
 * each value of `n` tested is independent from all other values of `n`; meaning parallelism can be maximized.

-`perfects.py` supports the test goals via the following execution models selectable on the command line:
+[`perfects.py`](./perfects.py) supports the test goals via the following execution models selectable on the command line:

 * `Single` - standard single threaded execution model
 * `Processes` - multiple processes each evaluating an equally sized range of values for `n`